pcy190/TinyOS/README.md

 If you want to exit the system, input `Ctrl+C` in the command line and input `quit`.

-# 🍊PS:
-Making something is but a lifestyle.
-Simplify on Linux0.11.
-Who knows. 🙂

 # 💡Achieved functions
 - basic memory control
 - basic thread schedule
 - input&output
 - system call handler(pid,printf,etc.)
 - disk driver
+- file system
+- executable file support
+- shell

 # 🏳️‍🌈TODO
-- file system (HUGE TASK~)
-- shell&tube
+- tube

+# 🍊PS:
+Making something is but a lifestyle.
+Simplify on Linux0.11.
+Who knows. 🙂